dart-lang/language/working/augmentation-libraries/feature-specification.md

 ## Documentation comments

-Documentation comments are allowed in all the standard places in augmentation libraries.
+Documentation comments are allowed in all the standard places in library augmentations.
 It is up to the tooling to decide how to present such documentation comments to the user, but they should generally be considered to be additive, and should not completely override the original comment.
 In other words, it is not the expectation that augmentations should duplicate the original documentation comments, but instead provide comments that are specific to the augmentation.

 ## Deprecating part files